Day Designer Mini Planner Review

 Will I buy another Day Designer Mini Paper Planner?

 Yes!
 I bought the same planner again.
-In a lot of ways, I wish I could test out the bigger size because they had more cover options but I’m really happy with the one I choose.
-I’m went with the 2022 Mini Daily Planner: Royal Garden.
+In a lot of ways, I wish I could test out the bigger size because they had more cover options, but I’m really happy with the one I chose.
+I went with the Mini Daily Planner in Floral.
 It’s super pretty but not overstated.

 Cost:

-At the end of the day, I thought of it as an annual subscription that I can cancel every Dec.
-I also came to the conclusion that I would use it almost every single day and because of that, the price divided by my daily use came out to be roughly 14 cents a day.
+At the end of the day, I thought of it as an annual subscription that I can cancel every December.
+I also concluded that I would use it almost every single day, and because of that, the price divided by my daily use came out to be roughly 14 cents a day.

 If you’re still not feeling the Day Designer, one of my friends, Amanda, bought the Agendio and swears by it.
 She says it’s the perfect “Mommy Planner”.